NitishVSawant/Email-Smart-Compose/README.md

 3_Word_based_Models.ipynb includes Encoder Decoder Model and Encoder Decoder Model with Bahdanau Attention at word level.
 It also includes the GPT2 model.

-Final.ipynb includes the functions to generate predictions for any given data
+Final.ipynb includes the functions to generate predictions for any given data.

 Link to the medium article: https://medium.com/@menitishsawant/email-smart-compose-assist-in-sentence-completion-b706269da181